About Fort Bragg — In Depth

 Criminal Records

 Mendocino County's criminal records include felony, misdemeanor, traffic violations, and sex offender registry information.
-The Sheriff's Office and local police departments maintain these records.
-Residents can conduct background checks through the California Department of Justice, which provides comprehensive criminal history information.
-The California Bureau of Investigation also offers resources for accessing statewide criminal records.
+Residents can conduct background checks through the California Department of Justice, which provides criminal history information.
+The California Department of Justice also offers resources for accessing statewide criminal records.

 Vital Records